typescript-eslint/typescript-eslint/.github/ISSUE_TEMPLATE/typescript-estree.md

 ---
 name: typescript-estree
-about: Report an issue in typescript estree
+about: Report an issue in `typescript-estree`
 ---

 **What version of TypeScript are you using?**